fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

   - `L`: Instrument Landing System (ILS)
   - `K`: Microwave Landing System (MLS)
   - `B`: Localizer Performance with Vertical Guidance (LPV)
-  - :warning: MISSING Ground-Based Augmentation Landing System (GBAS Landing System) ??? :warning:
+  - :warning: MISSING Ground-Based Augmentation Landing System (GBAS Landing System) ???
+How is this capability exchanged in FIXM ???
+Or does it duplicate perhaps code `A` above ??? :warning:

 #### `otherNavigationCapabilities`

+The properties `otherNavigationCapabilities` can be used to exchange navigation capabilities that are not pre-defined.
+This is to allow for new capabilities or ANSP- specific capabilities that have not been designated standard codes but are required in a flight plan.

 #### `performanceBasedCode`